 Destruction of system logs

-System logs are retained for 180 days before being deleted.
+System logs are retained for 150 to 180 days before being deleted.
 We have a legitimate interest in having those logs available both to ensure the reliable operation of our systems, and to provide evidence of activity when users report unexpected states in their account.

 Destruction of deleted emails, contacts, and calendars